factorhouse/cronut/README.md

 Cronut supports a single Quartz Scheduler (optionally configured with quartz.properties on the classpath).

-The default StdScheduler is reset on each instantiation of a system a scheduler.
+The default StdScheduler is reset and re-used on each instantiation of a :cronut/scheduler.

 All Job and Trigger configuration should be available from configuration.